 It is that invisible component that is new, and sometimes out of our control.
 For example, if you download music, in most cases, the format is fixed.
 You download an mp3, and don’t think much about it.

-But for those of you who may be thinking about digitizing their physical collections of CDs or LPs, the choice of a file format is an important decision.
+But for those of you who may be thinking about digitizing your physical collections of CDs or LPs, the choice of a file format is an important decision.

 And those of you whose primary means of listening to music is streaming should know that not all services use the same formats, and that could mean a difference in quality.